-Microvascular ischemic disease is an overarching term that characterizes various changes in your brain's small blood vessels.
-The amount of these alterations can result in problems, which vary from lack of concentration to a stroke.
+Microvascular ischemic disease is an overarching term that characterises various changes in your brain's small blood vessels.
+The number of these alterations can result in problems ranging from lack of concentration to a stroke.

 Also Read: Xylitol And Heart Disease

 Age is the major risk factor for microvascular ischemic brain disease.
-In a 2019 review, the disease affected only 5% of people at the age of 50 years but almost 100% of people over 90 years.
+A 2019 review found that the condition affected approximately 5% of individuals aged 50, increasing to nearly 100% among those over 90.

-It remains unidentified precisely what causes microvascular ischemic brain disease, as so many different mechanisms may have an impact on blood vessels in the brain.
+It remains unidentified precisely what causes microvascular ischemic brain disease or chronic microangiopathic ischemic changes, as so many different mechanisms may have an impact on blood vessels in the brain.

 For example, plaque, fatty tissue, or scar tissue can grow inside arteries, partly or completely blocking the flow of blood to the brain.